notnine/Velo/docs/DEVELOPMENT_PLAN.md

 **Current Phase**: Voice-Driven Task Management
 **Status**: ✅ **MVP 95% COMPLETE** - Only voice task editing/deletion missing

+**Development Context**: in the last session, we successfully removed the confirmation requirement from the voice interaction flow, making the app truly hands-free.
+The LLM now executes actions immediately without asking for confirmation, and we've reduced voice processing delays from 2-3 seconds to 1 second for better UX.
+We also enhanced the backend to provide dynamic date context and user task data to the LLM, ensuring accurate scheduling.
+The MVP is nearly complete with only voice task editing/deletion remaining, plus some calendar display bugs that need fixing.

 ### 🎯 **Major Achievement**: Complete Voice-Driven MVP

 The app now supports a complete MVP workflow: